caniko/pydantic-numpy/README.md

 ```

 ## Considerations
-You can install from [cheind's](https://github.com/cheind/pydantic-numpy) repository if you want Python `3.8` support, but this version only supports Pydantic V1 and will not work with V2.
+The package is designed to work with Pydantic V2 and not V1.
+You can install from [cheind's](https://github.com/cheind/pydantic-numpy) repository if you want Python `<=3.8` and Pydantic V1 support.

 ### Licensing notice
 As of version `3.0.0` the license has moved over to BSD-4.
 The versions prior are under the MIT license.